Dee68/milestone_project1/README.md

 # Lamad
 The Lamad website is a tailoring website that is the dream of a group of Ukrainian ladies that are aspiring to show off their talents by rendering tailoring services in Cahersiveen.
-Lamad offers services not only to people in cahersiveen but also nearby towns such as Balle Skellig,Port Magee and its environs.
+Lamad offers services not only to people in cahersiveen but also to nearby towns such as Balle Skellig,Port Magee and its environs.

 Users of this website will be able to find all the information they need to know about Lamad:Buisness hours, services and contact information.This site is targeted towards anyone that is in need of a unique dress or needs dress to be altered also for those who are looking for innovation in the tailoring buisness.